jschirrmacher/netvis-server/README.md

-# NetVis Server
+# Assistify NetVis Server

-A Node.js application for a [NetVis](https://github.com/jschirrmacher/netvis.git) based frontend together with some sample data to provide an example for a quick start for own implementations.
+A Node.js application for a [NetVis](https://github.com/jschirrmacher/netvis.git) based frontend together with some sample data from Assistify.

 ## What can it do?